Awards include 37 We the People projects in U.S. history and culture

 "The humanities convey the story of civilization, and NEH grant recipients tell that story," said NEH Chairman Bruce Cole.
 "NEH supports projects that are rigorous, wide-ranging, and substantial in their examination and illumination of the great events and great ideas of the past in our own nation and throughout the world."

 In this award cycle, institutions in 33 states and the District of Columbia received support from the NEH.
-A complete state-by-state listing of grants is available as an Adobe PDF file, located in the box above.
+A complete state-by-state listing of grants is available as an Adobe PDF file.
 The 124 new NEH grants and matching offers are in four of the Endowment's program areas-challenge grants, education, preservation and access, and public programs, with examples of each:

 - We the People Challenge Grants require the awarded institutions to match federal funds on a 3-to-1 basis and are offered to strengthen programs and institutions that focus on United States history and culture.
 If successful in raising the required $17.5 million in nonfederal funds, the seven institutions-George Washington University (Washington, D.C.); University of Notre Dame (Indiana); the Museum of Fine Arts, Boston; the University of Nebraska, Lincoln; Duke University (Durham, N.C.); Pennsylvania State University (University Park); and the Montpelier Foundation (Orange, Va.)-will receive $5.8 million in federal funds from NEH.
 Together the federal and nonfederal funds will provide more than $23 million in new support for the humanities at these institutions.